chrisdonahue/nesmdb/README.md

 ## `nesmdb` Package Information

-`nesmdb` is a Python 2/3 package which can render your generated music through an emulation of the NES synthesizer.
+`nesmdb` is a Python 2 (support for Python 3 forthcoming) package which can render your generated music through an emulation of the NES synthesizer.
 Additionally, it can convert between dataset formats or convert new VGM files into the existing formats.

 ### Global installation